holoviz/panel/doc/how_to/custom_components/esm/panes.md

 pn.Column(chart_type, chart).servable()
 ```

-Note the use of the `requestAnimationFrame` to postpone the rendering of the chart.
-If not used then Chart.js will not render.
+Note the use of the `model.on('after_render', ...)` to postpone the rendering of the chart to after the rendering of the element.
 Dealing with layout issues like this sometimes requires a bit of iteration.
 If you get stuck, share your question and minimum, reproducible code example on [Discourse](https://discourse.holoviz.org/).

 ## Creating a Cytoscape Pane